 But finding the value of a PS3 isn’t straightforward.
 You’ve got different models, some capable of playing PS2 games, some not, different hard drive sizes, and whether you’ve got the box or not plays a factor.

-That’s why we’re here to answer how much is a PS3 worth in 2022.
+That’s why we’re here to answer how much is a PS3 worth.

 How Much Is a PS3 Worth?